Shiigu/quake1randomizer/README.md

 |Red Armor Suit|20%|19%|18%|15%|12%|10%|
 |A weapon|5%|5%|10%|20%|28%|30%|

-Exclusive to Endless Castle Mode, there's a chance that the Pickup will be removed from the level altogether.
+Exclusive to Endless Castle Mode, there's a chance that the Powerup will be removed from the level altogether.
 This applies before calculating the aforementioned odds:

 |-|Easy Odds|Normal Odds|Hard Odds|Nightmare Odds|Super Nightmare Odds|Unfair Odds|
 |----|----|----|----|----|----|----|